Anvil Arts Sculpture Garden and Gallery

 585 W. King Street #D,

 If you have never been to Doe Ridge Pottery Gallery, you are missing something special.
 This is the only Gallery in the High Country that sells exclusively handmade pottery from a collection of artists from our region.
 Regular potters represent some of the best from Watauga, Avery and Ashe Counties.
-You will find a wonderful selection of cookware, dinnerware, display pieces and lamps.
+You will find a wonderful selection of functional ware and display pieces including a beautiful collection of lamps and unique one of a kind hand-carved pieces by Bob Meier.

 Florence Thomas Art School and Gallery

-Florence Thomas Art School is open Tuesday — Sat, 10 a.m. — 4 p.m.
-Online workshops are being offered and in-person workshops are scheduled to begin in May, 2021.
+Florence Thomas Art School is open Mon — Sat, 10 a.m. — 4 p.m.
+In-person workshops in fine arts and heritage crafts are offered throughout the year.
 Visitors can see monthly art exhibits at the school.

 543 W King Street, Boone